abcnorio/aas-mult/Readme.md

 ![chroma delay vertical normal distribution with mean=-10 and sd=5](.plots/cdv_mean-minus10_sd5.png)

 Now we can sample from the `chroma_delay_vertical` sample space (defined between -20,+20) based on the normal distribution with mean=-10 and sd=5.
-Sampling single cases ios unpredictable:
+Sampling single cases is as always unpredictable:

 ```R output
 > # single case